 – MC: Raise your hand in the Scout sign and repeat after me.
 (Repeats the Eagle pledge, line by line)

 – MC: Now, by virtue of the authority vested in me by the National Council of the Boy Scouts of America, I hereby award the rank of Eagle Scout to you.
-Since the parents of this Scout and his Scoutmaster have been so instrumental in his attaining the Eagle rank, I will ask that they come to the platform.
+Since the parents of this Scout and their Scoutmaster have been so instrumental in their attaining the Eagle rank, I will ask that they come to the platform.
 (Proceed with presentation of award, certificate, and parents pins.)

 THE FOUR WINDS – ORDER OF THE ARROW EAGLE CEREMONY View Video